Brain-Arts-Git/brain_arts_site/README.md

 - Then `conda activate brain-arts`

 ## Usage
-- To start a local test server run `env FLASK_APP=brainartswebsite.py flask run` from the project directory
+- To start a local test server run `flask run` from the project directory

 ## Dependencies
 - Python 3